makai281/nmtpy/README.md

   - No shell script, everything is in Python
   - Overhaul object-oriented refactoring of the code
     - Clear separation of API and scripts that interface with the API
-  - Simple text configuration files to define everything regarding a training experiment
+  - INI style configuration files to define everything regarding a training experiment
   - Transparent cleanup mechanism to kill stale processes, remove temporary files
   - Simultaneous logging of training details to stdout and log file

 #### Training/Inference
+  - Supports out-of-the-box BLEU, METEOR and COCO eval metrics
-  - Included [subword-nmt](https://github.com/rsennrich/subword-nmt) utilities for training and applying BPE model
+  - Includes [subword-nmt](https://github.com/rsennrich/subword-nmt) utilities for training and applying BPE model
   - Plugin-like text filters for hypothesis post-processing (Example: BPE, Compound)
   - Early-stopping and checkpointing based on perplexity, BLEU or METEOR
     - `nmt-train` automatically calls `nmt-translate` during validation and returns the result back
     - Ability to add new metrics easily
   - Single `.npz` file to store everything about a training experiment
-  - Improved numerical stability and reproducibility
   - Automatic free GPU selection and reservation using `nvidia-smi`
   - Shuffling support between epochs:
     - [Homogeneous batches of same-length samples](https://github.com/kelvinxu/arctic-captions) to improve training speed